timburr1/timburr1.github.io/_posts/2019-06-03-devopsday.md

 1:00 - Pioneer Room - Ignite Talks:
 * "Pixel Perfect Cookies"
-* "Challenges and Value of Multi-Cloud and Hybrid Coud"
+* "Challenges and Value of Multi-Cloud and Hybrid Cloud"
 * "Negotiating for More Than Your Salary"
 * "Hot Takes, Myths, and Fake News: Why Everyone is Wrong About Dev Ops Except for Me"